 Today is an early morning, to make the drive over the border into Chile.
 On the way you can explore the sunrise geysers, and the Valle de Dali, named after the famous surrealist artist, Salvador Dali because of its unusual landscape.
 Then on to Laguna Verde, just on the Chilean border with great views of Licancabur Volcano rising above.
 From there arrive to the border of Bolivia and Chile at Hito Cajón.
 Your guide helps you present your immigration papers and connect you with the bus to San Pedro de Atacama.
-Once you arrive in San Pedro de Atacama you are met by a local representative and taken to your oasis in the desert - the Terrantai Lodge.
-Once you are settled into your room and have explored the lodge, you set off to explore.
+Once you arrive in San Pedro de Atacama you are met by a local representative and taken to your lodge or hotel.
+Once you are settled into your room, you set off to explore.
 This afternoon, visit the giant sand dunes and polychromatic rock formations of the Valley of the Moon.

 Day 8-9 Explore the Atacama Desert

 Over the next two days explore the beautiful blue waters of the altiplanic lagoons Mescanti and Meñiques.
 A typical day has you departing after breakfast and returning in the mid-afternoon, leaving plenty of time to enjoy a good book, relax in the shade of the garden, or take a dip in the lodge's swimming pool.
 Be prepared though to rise early for the excursion to El Tatio Geysers!
 Here you can watch the sunrise over the world's highest geyser field.
 As the dawn breaks, you are treated to a stunning sight of steaming geysers set against the azure-colored antiplano backdrop.
 A short hike around the geothermal field brings you to the thermal pools - take care where you tread so as to avoid falling through the thin crust!